datguyducky/no-awards-fr/README.md

 # 🎖️ No awards for Reddit
 I'm sure I'm not the only one annoyed by the awards on Reddit.
-So I created this simple extension to completely hide them (on posts and comments), so if you would like to browse Reddit without them, **download** it from here:
+So I created this simple extension to completely hide them (on posts and comments), so if you would like to browse Reddit without them - **download** it from here:

 - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/no-awards-for-reddit/)
 - [Google Chrome, Vivaldi, Opera, etc.](https://chrome.google.com/webstore/detail/no-awards-for-reddit/ehpnjdkpdllckhmbglbpdbmddcnloeep)